FahrplanDatenGarten/pyhafas/docs/usage/examples.rst

 ---------------------------------
 In the code block below we create search for possible :term:`journeys <journey>`:superscript:`G`  between the stations "Göttingen Bahnhof/ZOB" and "Góttingen Campus" via "Göttingen Angerstraße".

-For explanation of the first and second part please look at :ref:`example 1 <example1>`.
-After the code there is also a visualization of a journey HaFAS returns for this request.
+For an explanation of the first and second part please look at :ref:`example 1 <example1>`.
+After the code, there is also a visualization of a journey HaFAS returns for this request.

 In part 3 the HafasClient searches for :term:`journeys <journey>`:superscript:`G` with the following criteria: